AKA: Mary to Majo no Hana, The Little Broomstick

 -Mary’s VA Hana Sugisaki also played Rukia in the recent live-action remake of Bleach.
 Yes, that actually happened.

 I’m often lost when it comes to newer animation studios.
 It seems as though many of them have popped up this decade or some of them I just haven’t paid that much attention to such as White Fox, Wit Studio, A-1, or Trigger (Leave me alone, otaku!).
 One studio that did get my attention was Ponoc (pronounced Poh-noche).
 At the time of this review, they’ve only made two films, but they certainly got notice since it was made by ex-Ghibli employees.
-Since Ghibli are such the critical darlings with both anime fans and film buffs, they would certainly get notice once they would release their debut film.
+Since Ghibli are such the critical darlings with both anime fans and film buffs, they would certainly get noticed once they would release their debut film.

 How well does this debut work for Ponoc?

 This film certainly has some interesting things that caught my attention.
 I know Mary can start out as a typical clumsy heroine for several viewers, but she was likable enough to root for as a protagonist.
 I do share her feelings of wanting to prove my worth to everyone else even when things go wrong.
 She does develop into a better heroine later on which I certainly appreciated.
 I also enjoyed the soundtrack of this film.
 Sure, I didn’t expect to hear so much hammered dulcimer, but I really liked the score and that instrument was certainly unique while being featured.
-The animation was certainly fluid which is to be expected from ex-Ghibli animators and they were certainly competent with the technical aspects in the visual to make sure everything flows in this movie.
+The animation was certainly fluid which is to be expected from ex-Ghibli animators and they were certainly competent with the technical aspects of the visual to make sure everything flows in this movie.
 The magitech aspects certainly looked great and surreal like some PG version of Paprika.

-While Studio Ponoc put effort in making sure things look good and sound good, I wish I could say the same for the rest of this film.
-There were plot holes with the world building and there was no development for anyone in Endor besides Mumblechook and Dr. Dee.
+While Studio Ponoc put the effort into making sure things look good and sound good, I wish I could say the same for the rest of this film.
+There were plot holes with the world-building and there was no development for anyone in Endor besides Mumblechook and Dr. Dee.
 I also found a whole heaping of unoriginality going on.
 Mary and the Witch’s Flower was like an anime attempt at making Harry Potter and other things.
 The fact that there is a Philosopher’s Stone didn’t help matters (one can also insert a Fullmetal Alchemist joke for that situation).
 Even Endor College was like a mix between Hogwarts, Redwall, Narnia, Agartha from Children Who Chase Lost Voices, and even Angel Island from the Sonic games.
 Some plot points were so predictable like Mumblechook having devious plans for Mary.
-Another predictable aspect that I called long before it happened was the revelation who the original red-haired witch was.
+Another predictable aspect that I called long before it happened was the revelation of who the original red-haired witch was.
 As soon as one character picked up the flower and knew what it was, I instantly called it.
 They even resort to resurrecting tears like that cheesy scene from Pokemon: The First Movie in the third act which was facepalm-worthy.

 The biggest aspect that hurts Ponoc as a studio is that it’s trying WAY too hard to be like the founders’ former company.
 The movie even starts out with a static title shot of their company which might as well be Mary replacing Totoro as she faces to the left.
 The character designs and animation style while still high-quality still looks like Ghibli.
-I really would’ve liked to have seen more effort to really differentiating themselves from Miyazaki’s shadow and trying to carve their own identity.
+I really would’ve liked to have seen more effort to really differentiate themselves from Miyazaki’s shadow and try to carve their own identity.
 Say what you will about studios such as Pierrot, Sunrise, or Madhouse.
 Those companies got started by ex-animators from different studios and made themselves look and feel different from their original employers.

 I just found Mary and the Witch’s Flower to be an average debut for a new studio.
 There are things to like such as the animation quality, music, and Mary as a character.
 I’ve certainly seen much worse in terms of fantasy, but I didn’t see this movie moving the needle in that genre.
 I felt that the film was hindered by unoriginality and by playing it safe by mimicking Ghibli more than trying to be more unique.
 Ponoc is still new and I want them to do good things, but Mary and the Witch’s Flower didn’t feel so magical to me when I watched it.